timquinlan/nginxplus-loadbalancing/README.md

     git clone https://github.com/timquinlan/nginxplus-loadbalancing
     cp nginx-repo.crt nginx-repo.key nginxplus-loadbalancing/plus-build
     cd nginxplus-loadbalancing
-    docker-compose up -dA
+    docker-compose up -d

-This is a demonstration of NGINX+ least_time load balancing algorithm, active heatlh checks, dynamic upstreams and the plus API.
+This is a demonstration of NGINX+ least_time load balancing algorithm, active heatlh checks and the plus API.
 Most of the configuration for this demo takes place in the **upstream** block.

     upstream oss_upstreams {